Skip to content

 Use this matrix before turning the article into a pick, draft target, waiver bid, or lineup rule.
 The first column is the player or team name, the second is the role or market, the third is the price, and the fourth is the reason it could fail.
 That last column matters most.
 Amon-Ra St. Brown, Josh Allen, Ja'Marr Chase and Bijan Robinson and Chiefs, Bills, Eagles and Lions can all look obvious in a short blurb, but a real decision needs the fail state written down before the room gets noisy.

-- Correlation: does this idea connect to spreads, totals, injury report and closing line value, and does that connection make the position stronger or more fragile?
+• Correlation: does this idea connect to ADP, vig, hold and spreads, and does that connection make the position stronger or more fragile?

 Examples worth price-shopping